vitoriopaulo/tic-tac-toe/TIC-TAC-TOE_README.md

 # tic-tac-toe-game
 Repo for the 1st project developed in the GA WDI class20.

-This is the very first full-stack project undergoing development in the GA WDI class20 Web Development Immersive Bootcamp Boston.
+This is the very first front-end project undergoing development in the GA WDI class20 Web Development Immersive Bootcamp Boston.

 Technologies used: HTML5, Css, Scss, Javascript, Jquery, ajax.